awsdocs/aws-codedeploy-user-guide/doc_source/resource-kit.md

 This table lists the names of *bucket\-name * replacements required for some procedures in the guide\.
 These are the names of the Amazon S3 buckets that contain the CodeDeploy Resource Kit files\.

+**Note**
+ To access the Amazon S3 bucket in the Asia Pacific \(Hong Kong\) Region, you must enable the region in your AWS account\.
+For more information, see [Managing AWS Regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html#rande-manage-enable)\.

 ****